-- Due to the crazy and unfair court system used in Phoenix Wright: Ace Attorney, the Western version of the game manual contains a disclaimer to the effect of "This game's court system was invented for entertainment purposes and is not intended to resemble any real court system."
-Despite this, it is, in fact, based on the former Japanese court system — the disclaimer in that region reads more like "This game's court system is based on reality, but is exaggerated for entertainment purposes and not intended to be a perfect recreation".
+- Due to the crazy and unfair court system used in Ace Attorney, the Western version of the game manual contains a disclaimer to the effect of "This game's legal system applies only to the game, and does not reflect any actual legal system."
+Despite this, it is, in fact, based on the former Japanese court system — the disclaimer in that region reads more like "This game's court system is exaggerated for entertainment purposes and not intended to be an accurate representation".

-- Played with in Touhou: Ten Desires - "This game is a work of fiction.
+- Played with in Touhou: Ten Desires — "This game is a work of fiction.
 All characters and organizations that appear have entered Gensokyo."
-For those unfamiliar with the games, Gensokyo, the setting, is composed of things that people have stopped believing in.
+Gensokyo, the setting, is composed of things that people have stopped believing in.
 And the plot of this game involves this happening a major Japanese historical figure...

 - Subverted in July Anarchy: Prologue, which manual opens with the following text: